lorderikir/monPlan/README.md

-# Monash Course Planner (monPlan)
+# monPlan
-Plan out your degree with **Monash Course Planner**.
-Monash University Course Planner is designed to help you to choose your units for the coming semesters.
+Plan out your degree with **monPlan** _Previously known as Monash Unit Planner_ . monPlan is designed to help you to choose your units for the coming semesters.
 And takes account into prerequisites as well as prohibitions

+# Notice(s)
+There are several notice(s) at the moment:
+- We are currently looking for more devs!
+Submit an application here today: https://goo.gl/TO6Z3M
+- We are currently holding on progamming/finding a solution for Course Verification, as we will be talking with _eSolutions_ regarding this matter
+- Our WebScraper has been Open-Sourced! this is avaliable at: https://github.com/MonashUnitPlanner/webScrape/

 # Notice for Devs
 Please note that we are using **Agile** for this project, each sprint will be 1-2 months, with each a meeting in **Slack** before the start of each week and the start/end of each sprint.